Last Updated on November 12, 2021 by Alexander Burgemeester

 The love bombing stage is a strategy the narcissist uses to capture their prey before they realize what’s really taking place.

 Think about it like this, when you are trying to get the lead back on a dog’s neck, you will entice him with treats, put on your sweetest voice, and say all the right things to get them to come to you.
 As soon as the dog gets close enough, you quickly snap the leash on his collar.
-At the beginning of a relationship, narcissists will use every trick in the book to hook their victim.
+At the beginning of a relationship, narcissists will use every trick in the book to hook their victims.

 #5.
 They Answer Questions Indirectly